TheDoomfire/chooseinvesting/src/blog/2022-03-31-treasure-asa-analysis.md

 </p>

 <p>
     The underlying asset (Hyundai Glovis) is trading for about 40% less than Treasure is trading for.
-Which means you essentially buy Hyundai Glovis but at a 40% discount with Treasure.
+Which means you essentially buy Hyundai Glovis but at a <span class="text-plus">40%</span> discount with Treasure.
 </p>

 <p>